Alexander-Ling/astril/README.md

 │   ├── ...
 ├── ...
 ```
-If starting from a set of NIFTI images, they should be organized by patient, study, and series as in the following example:
+If starting from a set of NIFTI images, they should be organized by patient, exam, and sequence as in the following example:
 ```
 NIFTI_Library/
 ├── Patient1/ 					{Patient}
-|   ├── Study1/ 				{Study}
+|   ├── Exam1/ 				    {Exam}
-|	|	├── T1c.nii.gz 			{Series}
+|	|	├── T1n.nii.gz 			{Sequence}
 |	|	├── T1c.nii.gz
 |	|	├── ...
 |   ├── ...